Project Support Fund

-- After reviewing the material, members must contact the Coalition office before applying at: email@example.com.
+- After reviewing the material, members are strongly encouraged to contact the Coalition office before applying at: firstname.lastname@example.org.
 Coalition staff will discuss with members the overall vision for the project, its planning and execution, as well as connect members with other sites and experts who may potentially provide resources or serve as partners for peer exchanges.

-- After this preliminary conversation, Coalition members may submit a completed project application by email at: firstname.lastname@example.org.
+- Coalition members can submit a completed project application using the links below or by email at: email@example.com

 - All application forms must be submitted by the deadlines posted.

-The next round of the Project Support Fund will open in April 2019.
-For more information, please contact email@example.com.
+The Project Support Fund is now open.
+The applications will stay open until July 1, 2019.
+For more information, please contact firstname.lastname@example.org.